-Their mission in the Caribbean nation was arduous, but they were plagued by delays in payment, leading to discontent among the crew.
+Their mission in the Caribbean nation was arduous, but delays in payment led to discontent among the crew.

 Kenyan police patrol an area near the international airport in Port-au-Prince, Haiti, on July 3, 2024.
 Photo: Odelyn Joseph/AP